 A portfolio of current work representing your best writing and your aesthetic sensibility.
 An artist’s statement is required of all applicants and is a significant element in the portfolio review process.
 The statement should address your writing/artistic practice, history, style/s, genres and current direction/s, and reference your creative and/or critical influences.

-The portfolio should include up to 40 double-spaced typed pages submitted as a hard copy.
+The portfolio should include up to 40 double-spaced typed pages.
 There is no minimum length.
 Poetry does not have to be double-spaced.
 Applicants are invited to submit work in multiple genres.
-The MFA Writing Program encourages both multi-disciplinary and interdisciplinary work, which can be submitted online or on Mac-readable DVDs or CD-ROMs.
+The MFA Writing Program encourages both multi-disciplinary and interdisciplinary work.
 The maximum running time for video material should be no longer than 10 minutes.
-Label each disc with your name, number of pieces on the DVD or CD-ROM, and the title, date and running time of each piece.
 Approximately 10 still images may be submitted and should be sorted in chronological order, ending with the most recent work.
 All web sites should be submitted as PDF; do not merely supply us with a URL.

 If you are mailing your materials instead of using the online system, please include a completed Portfolio Information Form with each mailed portfolio package.
 Address your portfolio to the Office of Admissions at CalArts using the Portfolio Mailing Label.
 Do not send your portfolio directly to the School of Critical Studies.
 Doing so will cause a delay in the review of your work.
 Students who would like to apply for a first-year graduate or teaching assistantship should enclose a résumé and request in the application package.
 Teaching assistantships are assigned predominantly in the second year of residency.

 Learn more about the Creative Writing Program .